Search This Blog

 I spoke to my keyworker and expressed my unease; that I didn't trust him, that he was intrusive, aggressive, prurient.
 My keyworker, probably only 25, stumbled over her words.
 She wanted to, I felt, agree, but she couldn't.
 She was uncomfortable, then returned to script, emphasising she and her when speaking about him.
 This man had both aggressive dominance as a threat and the veneer of victim class oppression as a shield.
 I've rarely seen such a blatant display of power and male supremacy.
 It was almost impressive.

 A reply from a transwoman who was angry at my story and suggestion that refuges should be single sex.
-This person hadn't even changed his profile name or 'appeared as' female, as he was 'struggling with transition', but nonetheless demanded he be afforded a place in a women's refuge if he needed it.
+This person hadn't even changed his profile name or 'appeared as' female, as he was 'struggling with transition', but nonetheless demanded he be afforded a place in a women's refuge if he wanted it.

 It took me a very long time to speak openly about this, even in my internal dialogue.
 I told friends that he was there, I may have confided in some how I didn't believe he was genuine but it's only recently I managed to correctly identify him.
 I came to the conclusion that late-in-life transitioners are often a bit weird, having met others and noticed similar traits.
 I surmised this was because of the pressure of holding in their identity all those years.
 It was the best I could do.